 The Pathfinder Platoon:

-*** Note: Some years later it was deemed by the then Government of the day, that The Elite Pathfinder Company should be re-initiated for the same role that it was disbanded for in 1975.
+*** Note: AS above some years later it was deemed by the then Government of the day, that The Elite Pathfinder Company should be re-initiated for the same role that it was disbanded for in 1975.

 Today's Pathfinders are still to be found but now with the 1st Battalion The Parachute Regiment.